There might be affiliate links in this post. If you click on a link and make a purchase, I receive a small commission. Read my disclosure policy here.

 Though we all have days when we’re just getting through the day, if you find that week after week you just work, come home, watch TV and get ready for the next day, it can’t hurt to be more intentional and set aside time to chip away at everyday bucket list goals you want to carry out.
 I go into detail about how to do this on an award-winning podcast entitled How to Make a Real Bucket List.

 Start by taking time to think about what’s important to you.
 Tap into your interests.
 Get the wheels turning to come up with ideas.
 Maybe you think about all the things you’d like to do before a certain age like the definition suggests.
 Start thinking like a bucket list planner!
 Maybe you create a 30 before 30 list or a 40 before 40, etc. It can indirectly impose a deadline on you and help you focus on achieving what you’d like to do in the coming years.

 Many people just start writing down any idea that comes into their head.
 They brain dump it all out on one paper.
 That’s one way to do it.
 It’s a way to make sure you get everything off your mind and on paper.
 When people first start, it usually looks like a travel bucket list filled with places to visit and that’s fine.

-Consider other ideas outside of travel to broaden the definition.
-Also, include others like your significant other, a family member or even your bestie.
-You can create different relationship bucket lists.
+Consider other everyday bucket ideas outside of travel to broaden the definition.
+Also, include other people such as your significant other, a family member or even your bestie.
+You can create different relationship bucket lists too.
 Maybe you use a bucket list for couples, a best friend bucket list, etc. The sky’s the limit.
 For example, my husband and I always wanted to try beach yoga.
 We finally got a chance to do it this summer.